Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 How does the 2UZ-FE stack up against Toyota's other legendary powerplants?

-Engine Displacement Power Torque Block Best Known For
+Engine Displacement Power Torque Best Known For

-2UZ-FE 4.7L V8 271 hp 315 lb-ft Cast Iron Million-mile reliability, LC100/Tundra
+2UZ-FE 4.7L V8 271 hp 315 lb-ft Million-mile reliability, LC100 / Tundra

-1FZ-FE 4.5L I6 212 hp 275 lb-ft Cast Iron 80-Series Land Cruiser legend
+1FZ-FE 4.5L I6 212 hp 275 lb-ft 80-Series Land Cruiser legend

-5VZ-FE 3.4L V6 183 hp 217 lb-ft Cast Iron 3rd Gen 4Runner/1st Gen Tacoma
+5VZ-FE 3.4L V6 183 hp 217 lb-ft 3rd Gen 4Runner / 1st Gen Tacoma

-3UR-FE 5.7L V8 381 hp 401 lb-ft Aluminum 2nd/3rd Gen Tundra, LC200
+3UR-FE 5.7L V8 381 hp 401 lb-ft 2nd / 3rd Gen Tundra, LC200

 Real-World Legends: High-Mileage 2UZ-FE Heroes